Toolbone/RNAdvanceArcht/README.md

 ## Project Structure

-- `/app` - Contains our React Native App codebase
+- `/app` - Contains React Native App codebase
   - `/api` - Api module class.
 Each file will be feature based like ProductAPI, LoginAPI etc
-  - `/components` - universal shared components used by others.
+  - `/components` - Universal shared containers, components are stand-alone and decoupled.
-  - `/config` - Universal styles,images,metrics etc..
+  - `/config` - Universal styles,images,metrics etc...
-  - `/screens` - Config files
+  - `/screens` - Feature level containers that holds the entire screen or page
-    - `login`- Each folder will be a feature like this.
+    - `login`- Login Feature
       - `reducers` - Reducer associated with this feature [Mostly one, can be multiple]
       - `sagas` - Sagas related with this particular feature [can have single or muliple sagas associated]
-      - `selectors` - selectors associated with feature
+      - `selectors` - Selectors associated with the feature
-      - `containers` - Containers associated with this feature [**Container - Component Structure**]
+      - `widget` - Containers associated with the feature that has theme or project scheme
   - `/lib` - lib helper files
   - `/navigation` - All navigation related stuff including helpers functions and navigation stack
     - `NavigationService.js` - Service class for navigation - can be used without using props